Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - Spiritual abuse

-Not all forms of abuse are considered crimes according the Criminal Code of Canada.
-Nevertheless, if the abuse is not listed as a crime (ex.
-Psychological abuse), this does not mean that there is no conjugal violence present.
-There are resources that can help you, including social workers who will inform you on the ‘‘Cycle of violence“
+Not all forms of abuse are considered crimes according to the Criminal Code of Canada.
+Nevertheless, if the abuse is not listed as a crime (ex. psychological abuse), this does not mean that there is no conjugal violence present.
+There are resources that can help you, especially specialized resources in conjugal violence and social workers who will inform you on the ‘‘cycle of violence”.

 Physical Abuse

-- Holding someone down while someone else assaults the victim
+- holding someone down while someone else assaults them,

-- Locking someone in a room or tying them down
+- locking someone in a room or tying them up,

 Sexual Abuse

-According to the Criminal Code, sexual abuse can include sexual touching or sexual activity without the consent of the other person, continued sexual contact when asked to stop, forcing a person to engage in unsafe or humiliating acts.
+According to the Criminal Code, sexual abuse can include touching with a sexual intent, initiating sexual activity without the consent of the other person, continuing sexual contact when asked to stop or forcing a person to engage in unsafe or humiliating acts.

-- Remember that in Canada a spouse cannot be forced to have sexual relations (article 278).
+Remember that in Canada a spouse cannot be forced to have sexual relations (section 278).

-A persons refusal to engage in a sexual act can be expressed either verbally (by saying no) or through a non verbal sign of objection to the act.
+A person can refuse to engage in a sexual act verbally (by saying no) or through a non verbal sign of objection to the act.

 Emotional or Psychological Abuse